jack-bradshaw/Shamir/README.md

 gradlew.bat cleanAllModules buildAllModules :app:buildAllReleases
 ```

-The releases will be deployed to the relevant subdirectories of `/app/build/`.
+The releases can be found in the relevant subdirectories of `/app/build/`.

 ### Limitations
 A 4096 bit prime is used as the basis of the finite field, therefore the GUI can only be used to share files which are less than 512 bytes long.
 To share larger files, first use a symmetric encryption protocol to encrypt the payload, and then use the GUI app to convert the key into shares.
 If you use a well-known protocol such as AES then there should be no problem distributing the encrypted payload with each share.